General Terms and Conditions and Customer Information

 If the goods received have any defects, the statutory warranty regulations apply.
 The following exceptions apply:

-7.2 For the Private Individual, the statute of limitations for claims of defects for used goods is one year from the date of delivery of the goods to the Customer, subject to the limitations of the following clause.
+7.2 If the customer act as a consumer, the statute of limitations for claims of defects for used goods is one year from the date of delivery of the goods to the Customer, subject to the limitations of the following clause.

 7.3 The aforementioned regulated limitations of liability and recourse do not apply